yurirocha15/leetcode2github/README.md

   --help                        Show this message and exit.

 Commands:
-  get-all-submissions  Get all solutions and generate their files get-question         Generates all the files for a question init                 Creates a new configuration file and can generate a git repository. remove-question      Delete a question and its files reset                Reset the configuration file submit-question      Submit a question to Leetcode
+  delete      Delete a question and its files get         Generates all the files for a question import-all  Get all solutions and generate their files init        Creates a new configuration file and can generate a git... reset       Reset the configuration file submit      Submit a question to Leetcode
 ```

 ### Init Repository